DOROTHY2322/phase-1-wk3-flatdango/README.md

 # Description

-  - This code challenge involves building a mini-app, ehich enables a a user book a movie ticket and be notified as to how many tickets are still available and sold out if no available tickets.
+  - This code challenge involves building a mini-app, which enables a a user book a movie ticket and be notified as to how many tickets are still available and sold out if no available tickets, also as the user can see the movie details i.e the runtime,title,poster.

   # Getting started